Lasers and aviation safety: Regulation and control

-The U.S. FAA Laser Free Zone extends horizontally 2 NM (3,700 m) from the centerline of all runways (two dark lines in this diagram) with additional 3 NM (5,560 m) extensions at each end of a runway.
+The US FAA Laser Free Zone extends horizontally 2 nmi from the centerline of all runways (two dark lines in this diagram) with additional 3 nmi extensions at each end of a runway.
 Vertically, the LFZ extends to 2,000 ft above ground level.

-The U.S. FAA Critical Flight Zone extends horizontally 10 nmi around the airport, and extends vertically to 10,000 ft above ground level.
+The US FAA Critical Flight Zone extends horizontally 10 nmi around the airport, and extends vertically to 10,000 ft above ground level.
 The optional Sensitive Flight Zone is designated around special airspace needing bright-light protection.

 In the United States, laser airspace guidelines can be found in Federal Aviation Administration Order JO 7400.2, Chapter 29 "Outdoor Laser Operations", and bright light airspace guidelines are in Chapter 30 "High Intensity Light Operations".

 In the United Kingdom, CAP 736 is the "Guide for the Operation of Lasers, Searchlights and Fireworks in United Kingdom Airspace."

 For all laser users, the ANSI Z136.6 document gives guidance for the safe use of outdoor lasers.
 While this document is copyrighted by ANSI and is relatively costly, a flavor of its recommendations can be seen in NASA's Use Policy for Outdoor Lasers.

 Airspace zones

-The U.S. FAA has established airspace zones.
+The US FAA has established airspace zones.
 These protect the area around airports and other sensitive airspace from the hazards of safe-but-too-bright visible laser light exposure: